ClearLotus-git/writeups/HacktheBox/AD_Enumeration&Attacks-SkillsAssessment.md

-# AD Enumeration & Attacks Skills Assessment
+# AD Enumeration & Attacks Skills Assessment I II

+## I
 ## Engagement
 A team member started an External Penetration Test and was moved to another urgent project before they could finish.
 The team member was able to find and exploit a file upload vulnerability after performing recon of the externally-facing web server.